 Human fatigue can be both a symptom of poor sleep habits and/or some type of health condition.
 If someone does not get enough sleep the night before or has been awake for too long, they may experience fatigue while driving.
 Those with certain health conditions may also have issues staying awake behind the wheel.
-Conditions like , , , obesity, and , among many others, may also contribute to a feeling of fatigue.
+Conditions like depression, sleep apnea, concussion, obesity, and traumatic brain injury, among many others, may also contribute to a feeling of fatigue.

 A lack of regular exercise is a common cause for consistent tiredness as well.
 Contrary to popular belief, exercising does not make people tired.
 Instead, it actually has the opposite effect.
 A study published in the journal, Psychotherapy and Psychosomatics, found that people who consistently complained of fatigue could increase their level of energy by 20% while decreasing fatigue by as much as 65%, simply by participating in regular, low-intensity exercise .

 Undiagnosed and untreated medical conditions also contribute to the wider problem, perhaps contributing to the alarming statistics above.
 At the same time, already diagnosed sleep disorders, which may require medications, may have side effects that also lead to hindrances while driving.
-Even medications that are not related to sleep disorders—prescribed or over-the-counter—may impair an operator’s ability to drive safely.
-Likewise, as well.
+Even medications that are not related to sleep disorders—prescribed or over-the-counter—may impair an operator's ability to drive safely.
+Likewise, certain recreational drugs can contribute to fatigue as well.

 Why is fatigued driving a problem?

 Driving while fatigued does not only increase the risk of falling asleep and losing control of the vehicle, but also creates other impairments, such as poor judgment and decision-making, slowed reaction times, and loss of situational awareness.
-Fatigue degrades a person’s ability to stay awake, alert, and attentive to the demands of controlling and .
-To make matters worse, fatigue can actually impair one’s ability to judge just how fatigued they really are.
+Fatigue degrades a person's ability to stay awake, alert, and attentive to the demands of controlling and operating their vehicle safely.
+To make matters worse, fatigue can actually impair one's ability to judge just how fatigued they really are.

 Who is at risk of fatigued driving?